RX-M/web-public/course-pages/nosql/nosql-foundation.md

 ### Prerequisites

 Participants should have a basic familiarity with relational databases or other formal data storage technology.
+All students will need to be able to ssh to a provided cloud instance.
+If ssh isn't available due to security concerns, arrangements can be made.